Our PAT dog - Jenkins

 Curnow School is very fortunate to have the support and services of a PAT (Pets As Therapy) dog Jenkins owned by Emma.

-Jenkins is a Bernese Mountain dog who was born on 2nd April 2016; he is extremely friendly, good-natured and happy dog who adores both humans and other animals.
+Jenkins is a Bernese Mountain dog who was born on 2nd April 2016; he is extremely friendly, good-natured and a happy dog who adores both humans and other animals.
 He loves fuss and cuddles and generally being with people.